 All employees (including student workers) are eligible for Family and Medical Leave in accordance with the Family and Medical Leave Act of 1993 including leave rights relating to military service.

 The Commonwealth's wellness program is called "CommonHealth".
 CommonHealth is available to all employees (except student workers) and their dependents age 18 or older living in the employee's home, and also to our retirees.
-CommonHealth promotes fitness, weight-loss, smoking cessation, nutrition and other wellness programs.
+CommonHealth promotes fitness, weight-loss, nutrition and other wellness programs.
 Discounts are available for area fitness centers.

 The college encourages the continued education of employees through partial reimbursement of tuition expenses and allowing for up to six credits per semester tuition free for credit hour courses taken at Virginia Western Community College.
 Either state or local funds may be allocated for tuition reimbursement pursuant to guidelines established by the state's Educational Assistance Policy and the Supplemental Educational Assistance and Continuous Learning Policy for Employees of Virginia Western Community College